Eleazar-Harold/jambopay_assessment/README.md

 I managed to write minimal tests for the `views`` and `utils``, though i didn't want to take much time on that.
 However, it is necessary to write tests to cover all cases of whichever function was written.
 I also didn't manage to fix the UI much, i did the very basic setup to get the application working as expected.
 I'll revisit the UI at a later on.

 I've uploaded images of how the application looks and functions once you've run the setup [above](#getting-started).
 Please consider the screenshots for your review as well as part of this submission.
+For database design other than the files in the project, here's a [link to hosted dbdocs](https://dbdocs.io/haroldyewa/assignment).
+It's protected password is `4eyzQcwfh8AYq5mvgWp9`

 NOTE:
 I'll push .env-dev file for the assessment and there after i'll remove it after a period of 2 weeks.